OrangutanJS/ojs-view/README.md

 ```
 but in this case we can pass only this to oStore function.
 You can read more about it [here]((https://www.npmjs.com/package/ojs-store))
 - init
-##### this is method just return the HTMLElement.
+##### this method just return the HTMLElement.
 All you have to do is appendChild to the desired location.

 ##### Example use:
 class without oView: